tyll/tinyos-2.x-contrib/iowa/T2.tsync/apps/README.txt

-These are some notes on Iowa Timesync for T2 (3 Nov 07).
+These are some notes on Iowa Timesync for T2 including TEP132 and TEP133, as of 10 November 2008.

 Ted Herman <ted-herman@uiowa.edu>

 CHANGES TO TinyOS

-Two changes to the current distribution of TinyOS were needed for this implemention.
+Several changes to the current distribution of TinyOS were needed for this implemention.

-1. Added #include <message.h> to RadioTimeStamping.nc
+1. MicaCounter32khz16C.nc added, to provide Counter<T32khz,uint16_t>

-    I didn't see this in the current CVS snapshot either, but found it necessary to get things to compile.

-2. Had to add CounterMicro32C.nc for 32-bit microsecond counter support

-    This wiring, a modification of a wiring written by Cory Sharp, (not found in T2 distribution) was needed to provide a 32-bit, binary microsecond counter.
-The fact that it is only wiring indicates that the current T2 has the needed code already.
-Copyright on the wiring is standard UCB copyright, though I got this wiring from Boomerang, then asked Cory for permission (now at Sentilla).
+    (but this is just a wiring wrapper for CounterOne16C).

+2. Msp430CounterMicro32C.nc added, but not currently used (maybe used in an enhancement to get binary microsecond timing on Telos).

+3. Numerous changes to cc2420 stack, mainly to support <TMicro, uint32_t>
+    interfaces;  TEP132 and TEP133 are engineered for T32khz or TMilli timer granularity, but we hope to use microsecond timing where this is feasible.
+The changes to the cc2420 stack are enabled only if the compilation flag -DSTAMPMICRO is included.
+The microsecond timing is consistent with TEP132 and TEP133.
+However, an additional change is to stamp messages with the MAC/queueing delay rather than the clock of the transmitter.
+This is useful for statistics, testing, and keeping all the packet processing within the stack rather than using any hooks to application code.

 UNRESOLVED ISSUES

-I haven't tested skew compensation yet;  it worked pretty well under T1, and if it isn't debugged here, that shouldn't be difficult.
-Without skew compensation, the accuracy seems to be around 300 microseconds (= 10 jiffies using 32KHz counter) for a 1-minute beacon.
-With skew compensation, it might be around 10 times better, or around 1-2 jiffies (again, using 32KHz counter as base of the clock, since the microsecond counter just isn't stable enough).
+Mixed Telos/CC2420 operation hasn't been tested, though we did get this to work under earlier Tinyos releases.
+Skew compensation has been lightly tested, getting to about 300 microseconds for a 1-minute beacon on Telos and around 40 microseconds on MicaZ.
+With FTSP's linear regression, the synchonization could be up to 10x better, but we haven't pushed skew compensation for rootless timesync.

 STYLE BUGS